The Joomlashack Blog

 Viewing the Toolbar

 Visit the front of your site and your toolbar will look like the one above.
 You can add many more items, linking to almost any page on your site or someone else's site.
-A common use for these toolbars is to add contact links plus social website links such as Facebook and Twitter.
+A common use for these toolbars is to add contact links plus social website links such as Facebook and X / Twitter.

 Click on the Login link and you'll see the login box displayed in a pop-up.